 Wendy's is my friend.
 Their chili is gluten free.Their french fries, especially their new ones are fabulous and they have a dedicated fryer.Their burgers are just meat, no fillers - and they are happy to supply them without a bun.

 Culver's now offers a gluten-free bun, but watch out for the fries.
 They do not have a dedicated fryer.

-You don't have to never have pizza or homemade noodles or pancakes again.
+You don't have to never have pizza or pancakes again.
 You don't have to eat from the expensive mixes.
 Try substituting Bob's Red Mill Gluten Free All-Purpose Flour and a little Xanthan Gum in your favorite recipes for regular flour and they usually turn out pretty good.
 Xanthan gum helps GF flour act more like "normal" flour.

 Good Cook Books that also have information on GF diets: (in order of my preference)

 Breaking the Vicious Cycle: Intestinal Health Through Diet, Elaine Gottschall, B.A., MSc.
 0969276818 This should be your first read!
 Tells you all about the disorder.